UA-143175614-1

 Hello and thank you for looking at our website

 Two newsletters are published annually which are sent to all members wherever they live in the world, either electronically or as a hard copy.
-(Copies of some of our recent newsletters are available elsewhere on this website..
-JH Ed)

 The newsletter, mentioned previously, is obviously the main method of communication as it enables members to be informed of what has been happening and provides news of other OEs around the world.
 Sadly, by publishing obituaries, we mark the deaths of colleagues and retired teachers who have been fondly remembered.